thabala-cloud/docs/docs/admin-console/iac.md

 ### Exporting the current infrastructure as code

-You can always review and export the actual status of the full Thabala infrastructure by visiting the **Infrastructure as Code** menu point in the [Thabala Admin Console](/admin-console/overview):
+You can always review and export the actual status of the full Thabala infrastructure to YAML files by visiting the **Infrastructure as Code** menu point in the [Thabala Admin Console](/admin-console/overview):

 ![Infrastructure as Code](./assets/infrastructure-as-code.png)